2023 General Garden Rules:

 Opening day: To be determined by Beach and Rec and is weather dependent, please do not start planting until Beach and Rec open the gardens.
 Thanks!

 Vehicles: Parking is allowed along the road up to the fence.
-Vehicles are allowed around the perimeter of the gardens only from April 1 to June 25 and again in October and November for clean-up.
+Vehicles are allowed around the perimeter of the gardens only from Opening Day until Mid-June for set up and again in October and November for clean-up.
 This is to prevent hard packing and subsequent erosion of the meadows.

-Dogs: Dogs are allowed at Bauer Park and, by town ordinance, are to be leashed at all times.
-Feces must be cleaned up immediately.
+Dogs: Dogs are allowed at Bauer Park, and, by Town Ordinance, are to be leashed at all times.
+Feces must be cleaned up immediately and thrown away.
 Bauer is a multi-use park and we have children and visitors in all areas of the park participating in many activities.
 It is our responsibility to keep these areas safe and healthy.
-Dogs are NOT allowed in the fenced-in garden areas at any time.
-Please do not allow dogs to walk in the gardens.
+Dogs are NOT allowed inside the fenced in area of the gardens at any time.
+Please do NOT allow dogs to walk in the gardens.

-Bird houses: For over twenty years Bauer Park has participated in the Cornell Ornithology Lab Bluebird monitoring project.
+Bird houses: For over 20 years Bauer Park has participated in the Cornell Ornithology Lab Bluebird Monitoring project.
 It is a very specific process and requires strict control of the houses and data collection.
 No other birdhouses are allowed on Bauer property as this interferes with data collection.
-Please do not put up any birdhouses in the garden plots or they will be removed.
+This means that bird houses are not allowed in the gardens and will be removed if found.

-Gardener’s Work Days: All gardeners who rent plots are required to participate in Bauer clean-up days to help maintain Bauer Park.
-It is a required 4 hours of work time.
-The organized dates are listed below.
-If one is unable to attend an organized work day please contact the Bauer Park Garden Committee via the Beach and Rec Office to establish an individual maintenance project.
-You may pay $60 in lieu of the 4 hours work time.
-You may have another person work for you.
-We have gardeners and park visitors willing to donate hours for gardeners too ill to participate in the maintenance program.
-If you do not participate, pay $60, or make arrangements, you will be denied a garden plot the following year.
+Gardener’s Work Days: All gardeners who rent plots are required to participate in service projects at Bauer Park.
+This includes clean-up days, festival preparation, work and clean up, and food pantry trips.
+It is a total of 4 hours of commitment (regardless of how many plots you rent).
+The dates are listed in this information packet.
+Please plan ahead in order to make sure that you do not loose all community service opportunities and risk losing your plot.
+You may also opt to pay the $60 “in lieu of” doing the community service hours.
+You may also have another person do the work for you, but they must sign in under your name and/or plot number for you to get the credit for their work.
+If you cannot attend an organized work day please contact the Bauer Park Garden Committee via the Beach and Recreation Office to establish an individual maintenance project.
+We also have gardeners and visitors to the park who are willing to donate hours for gardener’s too ill to participate in the maintenance program.
+If you do not participate in service hours, pay the $60 or make arrangements’, you will be denied a garden plot the following year.
 This is a mandatory requirement.

 - November TBD Garden Clean Up

-Tool Sheds: Garden tools may be stored in the sheds, please allow room for your garden neighbor’s tools.
+Tool Sheds: Garden tools may be stored in the sheds but please be sure to leave room for your fellow gardeners.

 Watering: Spigots are placed throughout the gardens.
 “Unmanned” sprinklers are not allowed.
 We suggest hand-watering as it is much more efficient than sprinklers.
-The water comes from the pond and is NON-potable.
-Do not drink!
+The water comes from the ponds and is NON-Potable.
+Do not drink the water!